 Award winning knitwear designer Ross Barr looks back at his troubled teens and explains how he managed to finally put the past behind him.

-Yorkshire-born Ross Barr, 27, struggled for many of his teen years with confidence and his sexuality.
-But when life took even an darker turn, he was forced to bravely find the strength to fight back to health and eventually turn his dreams into a reality.
+Yorkshire-born Ross Barr, 27, struggled with confidence and his sexuality for much of his teen years.
+But when life took even a darker turn, he was forced to bravely find the strength to fight back to health and eventually turn his dreams into a reality.

 In September 2015, launched his own premium and luxury men’s knitwear brand, Ross Barr, which he hoped would regenerate the British industry and promote slow fashion.
 In November, his hard work was rewarded when he received a Prince’s Trust’s Enterprise Award.